jas-jas/Ubiquiti-ERL-OpenVPN/README.md

     commit
     save

-NOTE: replace your interface with interface your network is on.. i.e. eth0, eth1, eth2, switch etc
+NOTE: eth0 is the WAN (Internet) interface. eth1 is the LAN interfae for 192.168.1.0/24 network

-So if your network is on eth2, then change the last line above to be:
+If your LAN network is on eth2, you would change the last entry above to read:

 set interfaces ethernet eth2 firewall in modify pia_route